ADD "LEGISLATIVE OPEN RECORDS ACT" (LORA)

 Under the new Part 2, known as LORA, the term "public body" would be defined as "a state officer, legislator, employee, agency, department, division, bureau, board, commission, committee, council, authority, or other body in the legislative branch of state government."
 A "public record" would be defined as a "writing prepared, owned, used, in the possession of, or retained by a public body in the performance of an official function that has been in the possession of the public body for 15 days or more."
 Under the new Part 2, "LORA coordinators" would be designated to serve the role that FOIA coordinators serve under the existing act.

-House Bill 4150 would create new Sections 51 to 53, which mirror Sections 1 to 3 of the current law, but apply specifically to the legislative branch.
+House Bill 5469 would create new Sections 51 and 53, which mirror Sections 1 and 3 of the current law, but apply specifically to the legislative branch.
 A "public record" would be a record that had been in possession of a public body for 15 days or more.
 However, the bill specifies that a public body could not destroy or alter a record before it had been in its possession for 15 days if the record would later become a public record.
-LORA

-House Bill 4154 adds Sections 59a and 59b, which spell out the appeals procedures for denials of disclosure of public records and the imposition of excessive fees.
+House Bill 5473 adds Sections 59a and 59b, which spell out the appeals procedure for denials of disclosure of public records.
 These correspond to Sections 10 and 10a of the existing law.
 However, appeals under LORA would be made to the coordinator who issued the denial for a reconsideration or to the administrator of the Legislative Council.
 (There would be no cause for a civil action.)